hchiam/generator-hchiam-learning/README.md

 ## If you want to create a generator for a private project

 You can avoid accidentally publishing to npm.
-Just add this field to your `package.json`:
+This field is set by default in the generated `package.json`:

 ```json
 "private": true